Skip to content

 Possible gray area between Intent and Commitment

 When making an operational plan, where there isn't really a question of some agent stepping up to commit or being assigned, and no published Intent is needed, then Commitments can be used, even though there may not be an agent committed yet.
 The criterion can be thought of as firmness of plan, not commitments of agents.
 Basically, sometimes making a plan takes some time, so during that activity, if Commitments are not assigned, it is OK, better than adding unnecessarily to the machinery needed to make a plan by using Intents.
-On the other hand if publication of the flow is needed to find an Agent to commit, then an Intent is better, as it can become part of a Proposal.
+On the other hand if publication of the flow is needed to find an Agent to commit, then an Intent is used, so it can become part of a Proposal.

 Economic Event

-Economic Events describe past events, something observed, never some potential future event.
+Economic Events describe past flows, something observed, never some potential future event.
 They can fulfill Commitments or satisfy Intents (when there is no Commitment).
 See also How Resources Relate to Events, Flows in motion: Observation, Production examples, some of the Transfer and Exchange examples.

 Claim